dendriel/games/README.md

 games
 =====

-	In this repository were committed gamme related code and modules.
+	In this repository were committed game related code and modules.